vaishnavipaswan/machine-learning-algorithms/README.md

 4. **Linear Regression** - Predicts continuous values based on a linear function.
 5. **Decision Tree Algorithm** - A tree-based classification method.
 6. **Perceptron Learning Algorithm** - Implemented for the AND Boolean Function.
+7. **Naïve Bayes Algorithm** - A probabilistic classifier based on Bayes' Theorem with independence assumptions.
 ## 🚀 Getting Started

 ### Install Dependencies